Paul2G/swing-inventory-manager/README.md

 # Inventory Management Application

 This is a simple inventory management application developed using Java Swing.
-The application allows you to manage loans to personnel, capturing inventory items, workers, and departments.
+The application allows you to manage loans to personnel, capturing inventory items, employees, and departments.
 All changes can be saved locally through Java object serialization.

 ## Features

 - **Inventory Management**: Capture inventory items with their name, quantity, and price.
-- **Worker Management**: Capture worker information and check their loan history, including the cost of lost items.
+- **Employee Management**: Capture employee information and check their loan history, including the cost of lost items.
-- **Department Management**: Capture departments and include workers in them.
+- **Department Management**: Capture departments and include employee in them.
 - **Data Persistence**: Save all changes locally using Java object serialization.

 ## Usage